The Gum: Plot

 Kramer insists Jerry wear glasses while around Lloyd so that Lloyd will not realize he and Elaine were avoiding him.
 Kramer changes the glasses when he finds out that the ones he got from the theatre's lost and found belong to Geoffrey Haarwood, who runs the Institute for the Preservation of Motion Picture Costumes and Wardrobes.
 The new glasses blur Jerry's vision, so he inadvertently gives Lloyd a $100 bill for the Chinese gum.
 When Lloyd tries to purchase a hot dog, the theatre vendor asks Lloyd if he is insane, because the hot dog is clearly stale.
 Kramer insists on eating it to show that Lloyd is not insane, which makes him vomit on the sidewalk.
 The florist brings his hose back out to clean it up.
-Elaine confronts him about it, but he accidetally sprays her with water when he gets distracted by someone trying to get his attention.
+Elaine confronts him about it, but he accidentally sprays her with water.
 When she comes to the Alex in her wet shirt, Lloyd again believes she is trying to get his attention.

 Deena tells George he is showing signs of mental illness, specifically his gloating over Lloyd's mental breakdown and his dogged insistence that Cohen shortchanged him.
 He tries to get Jerry to vouch for him, but Jerry fails to recognize George due to the glasses.
 George wears a Henry VIII costume borrowed from Haarwood for Kramer's premiere at the Alex, and discovers he still has the $20 bill.
 Deena sees George in the costume and runs in terror as he chases her, yelling that he "got it from the Institute".
 Elaine sees her ivory button on Haarwood's ascot and tries to undo it, making Lloyd and Kramer think she is flirting with him.